 Additional ways to prequalify for American Express credit cards

-Best American Express credit cards for prequalified offers
+Best American Express credit cards for preapproved offers

-Some American Express credit cards save their best offers for customers who are prequalified, although you may have to use the CardMatch tool to see if you’re eligible.
-American Express credit cards that are popular for prequalification include the following:
+Some American Express credit cards save their best introductory offers for customers who are preapproved, although you may have to use the CardMatch tool to see if you’re eligible.
+American Express credit cards that are popular for preapproval include the following:

 The Platinum Card® from American Express: Best for travel

-- Earn 10X points on eligible purchases at U.S. gas stations and U.S. supermarkets (up to $15,000 in combined purchases) during your first six months; 5X points on up to $500,000 spent on directly-booked airfare and flights as well as prepaid hotels booked through AmexTravel.com per calendar year; 2X points on prepaid car rentals through AmexTravel.com; 1X points on all other purchases
+- Rewards rate: Earn 10X points at eligible restaurants worldwide and when you Shop Small in the U.S., on up to $25,000 in combined purchases during your first six months of card membership; 5X points on up to $500,000 spent on directly-booked airfare and flights and prepaid hotels booked through American Express Travel (per calendar year), 2X points on prepaid car rentals through American Express Travel and 1X points on all other purchases

 Rewards earned with this card also fall within the flexible American Express Membership Rewards program, which means you can redeem your rewards for gift cards, merchandise, travel through AmexTravel.com or even transfers to Amex airline and hotel partners.